IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Related Works

 \subsection{Noisy Partial Label Learning}

-More recently, some researchers have noticed noisy PLL.
-Unlike traditional PLL, it considers a scenario where the ground-truth label may not be in the candidate set \cite{cid2012proper, lv2021robustness}.
-Due to its intractability, few works have studied this problem.
-Typically, Lv et al. \cite{lv2021robustness} utilized the noise-tolerant loss functions to avoid overemphasizing noisy samples in the gradient update.
-However, we observe that these methods cannot fully exploit the useful information in noisy samples.
-To learn a more discriminative classifier, we propose IRNet to purify noisy samples and reduce the noise level of the dataset.
-Ideally, we can convert the noisy PLL problem into the traditional PLL problem if all noisy samples are purified, resulting in better classification performance.
+More recently, some researchers have noticed the importance of noisy PLL.
+Unlike traditional PLL, it considers a scenario where the ground-truth label may not be in the candidate set \cite{cid2012proper, lv2023robustness}.
+Typically, Lv et al. \cite{lv2023robustness} utilized the noise-robust loss functions to avoid overemphasizing noisy samples, which also caused them to fail to use the useful information in these samples.
+Differently, IRNet can purify noisy samples, allowing us to leverage them to learn more discriminative classifiers.
+Wang et al. \cite{wang2023pico+} relied on distance-based noisy sample detection and learned robust classifiers by semi-supervised learning.
+Differently, IRNet detects noisy samples and corrects labels through distinct strategies, with strong motivations and theoretical guarantees.